eatingtomatoes/pure_simd/README.md

 #### Helpers for unrolling loops

-When the number of iterations is not a multiple of your vectors' size, extra code is need to handle the small tail. `unroll_loop` can do that for you.
+When the number of iterations is not a multiple of your vectors' size, extra code is need to handle the tail end. `unroll_loop` can do that for you.

 ```c++
     template <typename S, S Stride, typename I, typename F>